sandstone-mc/sandstone-documentation/docs/development/npm/getting-started.md

 ---
-id: library
+id: getting-started
-title: Creating a library
+title: Getting Started
 description: How to write & publish reuseable code for Sandstone projects.
 ---